MaayanLab/clustergrammer-docs/docs/_build_html/_sources/interacting_with_viz.txt

 ======================
 Prior knowledge about our system can be represented as categories in a heatmap.
 For instance, columns may represent cell lines and our categories may represent their tissue.
 Overlaying categories on our heatmap can help us understand the relationship between prior knowledge and the structures we find in our data (e.g. clusters).
 For instance, we may find that columns with the same category (e.g. the same tissue) cluster near each other based on the underlying data (e.g. gene expression) and we can conclude that the prior knowledge agrees with clusters identified in a data-driven manner.
 Similarly, we can explore how categories are re-distributed when the matrix is :ref:`reordered <row_col_reordering>`.
 We can also use categories to overlay numerical information (e.g. duration of drug treatment of a cell line) and ask similar questions.
 Please see :ref:`matrix_format_io` for more information on how to encode categories into your data.

 Row or column categories are represented by an extra column or row, respectively, of colored category-cells underneath the row or column labels (see screenshot below).
-Categories can be of type string or value (see :ref:`matrix_format_io`): each string-type category has a different color while each value-type category ahas a different opacity.
+Categories can be of type *string* or *value* (see :ref:`matrix_format_io`): each *string*-type category has a different color, while each value-type category ahas a different opacity.
 The categories also have titles positioned adjacent to the category-cells.

 .. figure:: _static/categories.png
   :width: 400px
   :align: center
   :alt: Categories

-  A subset of column categories are shown above.
+  A subset of column categories is shown above.
 In this example columns have two categories, 'Category' and 'Gender', which are depicted as colored cells under the column labels

 **Interacting with Categories**